ttalvitie/browservice/README.md

 ## News

+2021-09-24: [Browservice 0.9.3.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.3.0) has been released.
+This release adds support for bookmarks and changing URL from the client browser by appending `goto/URL` to the address.

 2021-05-28: [Browservice 0.9.2.2](https://github.com/ttalvitie/browservice/releases/tag/v0.9.2.2) has been released.
 This is the first release with self-contained prebuilt binaries available.
 The installation should be very simple; just download the correct AppImage, add execute permissions and run it ([see instructions](#running-the-browservice-proxy)).

 2021-02-13: [Browservice 0.9.2.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.2.0) has been released.
 This release adds support for file uploads.
 It also features a major internal reorganization in which the code has been split into two parts that communicate through a [plugin C API](#vice-plugin-api); this should make it easier to add support for native clients in the future.